adoostparast/CellR/README.md

 Note: Use of these arguments depends on the charachteristics of the data and the users can change these numbers in other applications.

-Estimating cell-specific gene expression profiles using CellR:
+# Estimating cell-specific gene expression profiles using CellR

 In order to estimate cell specific gene expression profiles from RNA-seq count metrices, users can use the following function in CellR:
 Expression_estimate<-function(Data, Proportion, Cell_type)
+Here, 'Data' is the raw count matrix; 'Proportion' is the cellular proportion of each cell type in each sample where each row is a sample and each column denotes a cell-type; and 'Cell_type' is the column number in the Proportion matrix for which we wan to estimate its specific expression profile.

+Note that the syntax of both matrices in the function 'Expression_estimate' is exactly as the matrices shown above.

 ------------------------------------------------------------------------------------------------------------------------
 If you have any questions, please contact me at doostparaa@email.chop.edu.